Skrishna321567/Remindly/README.md

  Help students develop essential time management and organization skills.
 # Technical details
  Frontend
- user interface: design a user friendly UI using a kivy User interface components : Use widgets like text input, buttons, and labels to create UI Layout management : Use layout managers like boxlayout and gridlayout to arrange UI components Backend
+ user interface: design a user friendly UI using a kivy.
+ User interface components : Use widgets like text input, buttons, and labels to create UI.
+ Layout management : Use layout managers like boxlayout and gridlayout to arrange UI components.
+ Backend
  Programming language : Python